In 2020, odds are you’ve heard of day trading … but do you know how to day trade? The industry has become pretty mainstream lately, but what is it?

 Develop a Trading Plan

-The first step toward getting ahead with any trading strategy is having a trading plan — and this is probably fives times as true for day trading.
+The first step for any trading strategy is to have a trading plan.
+This is especially true for day trading!

 Having a trading plan means:

-- You know exactly which stocks you should be looking at
+- You know exactly which stocks you should watch

-- Where you’ll get out if you’re wrong
+- You know to get out if you’re wrong

-Not all times of the day bring the same opportunities for day trading.
+Not all times of the trading day bring the same opportunities for day traders.
 Generally, there’s a flurry of activity in the first hour or two after the market opens.

-The middle of the day is usually sleepy for most stocks, but as the final hour of the trading day approaches, volume and volatility often picks up again as traders try to get their positions on before the market closes.
+The middle of the day is usually sleepy.
+Then as the final hour of the trading day approaches, volume and volatility often pick up as traders try to deal with their positions before the close.

-Since day traders need volatility to profit, most trades will be triggered and executed either after the open or within the closing hour of the market.
+Since day traders need volatility to profit, most trades happen either right after the open or within the closing hour.

 Types of Stocks You Can Day Trade